BanditQ: Fair Bandits with Guaranteed Rewards: Problem formulation

-while ensuring the long-term rate constraints.
-Formally, for any time interval $\mathcal{I} \subseteq [T]$, the rate constraint requires:
+while meeting the long-term reward rate constraints defined next\footnote{When we refer to the worst-case regret, we drop the argument $\bm{x}^*$ in parenthesis in the regret definition \eqref{regret_def}.}.
+Asymptotically, for any time interval $\mathcal{I} \subseteq [T]$, the long-term rate constraint requires:

-We note two fundamental differences between the above problem and the standard Online Convex Optimization (OCO) framework \cite{orabona2019modern}.
-First, contrary to the OCO setting, where the benchmark set $\Omega$ is specified a priori independent of the rewards, in this problem, the set $\Omega$ depends on the rewards and remains unknown till the end of the horizon.
-Second, unlike the OCO setting, the action taken by the online policy on a round is not restricted to the set $\Omega$ provided that the long-term reward rate requirements of the protected classes are met.
-The following conditions on rates are necessary and sufficient for ensuring feasibility \eqref{feas}:
+Note that Eq.\ \eqref{rate-constr2} requires the minimum reward rate guarantee to hold \emph{uniformly} across the time horizon for any sufficiently long interval of time.
+In other words, we require that no individual arm is starved for a long period of time - a problem left open by \citet{patil2021achieving}.
+Furthermore, following \citet{cai2018online}, we work with a fine-grained non-asymptotic metric \emph{rate violation penalty} defined below:

-In practice, the feasibility of a set of rate requirements can often be verified by assuming stationary rewards and using the historical reward data sequence.
+In brief, we seek to design an online policy for which \emph{both} $\textrm{Regret}_T$ and $\mathbb{V}(T)$ are sub-linear in $T$.
+We note two fundamental differences between the above problem and the standard online learning framework \citep{orabona2019modern}.
+First, contrary to the online learning setting, where the set of benchmarks $\Omega$ is specified a priori (independent of the rewards), in this problem, the set of benchmarks \eqref{feas} depends on the unknown reward distributions through their expectations $\bm{\mu}$.
+Second, unlike the online learning setting, the action taken by the policy on a round is not restricted to the set $\Omega(\bm{\vec{\lambda}})$ provided that the long-term target rates are met.
+Note that upon setting the vector $\vec{\bm{\lambda}}$ to zero, we recover the classic MAB problem as a special case.
+In the following section, we introduce the \BQ policy in the full information setting.